yvien226/Python-Projects/Deep Learning/Sewer Pipe Object Recognition/ReadMe.md

 This folder contains machine learning models implemented by researchers in [TensorFlow](https://tensorflow.org).
 The models are maintained by their respective authors.

-This is one of the projects I used to work in City West Water as part of the proof of concept.
+This is a project that I used to work in City West Water as part of the proof of concept.
 The aim is to assess video footage of sewerage pipes automatically and identify irregularities.
 For example: cracks, tree roots and void (hole).
+The purpose of this project is to define a pathway for integrating the model into standard sewer pipe asset management processes and potential ideal future state.

 ## Approach